KongQuan98/SnakeGame/README.md

 # Snake Game

-A modern Android implementation of the classic Snake game, built with Kotlin and Jetpack Compose.
+A modern implementation of the classic Snake game built for Android using Jetpack Compose.

+## 🎮 Game Concept

+Snake is a classic arcade game where players control a snake that moves around the screen, eating food to grow longer while avoiding collisions with walls and itself.
+The game gets progressively more challenging as the snake grows longer, requiring quick reflexes and strategic planning.

-## Features
+## ✨ Features

-- 🎮 Classic Snake gameplay with smooth controls
-- 🏆 High score tracking system
-- ⚙️ Customizable game settings
-- 🎯 Special game modes
-- 🧱 Wall selection options
+- Smooth touch controls with arrow buttons
+- Haptic feedback for better user interaction
-- 🎨 Modern UI with Jetpack Compose
+- Modern Material Design UI
-- 📱 Responsive design for different screen sizes
+- Responsive layout that adapts to different screen sizes

-## Screens

-1. **Main Menu**
-   - Start game
-   - Access high scores
-   - Open settings
-   - Special modes

-2. **Game Screen**
-   - Smooth snake movement
-   - Food collection mechanics
-   - Score tracking
+- Score tracking system
-   - Game over detection

-3. **Settings Screen**
-   - Game customization options
-   - Control preferences
-   - Wall selection

-4. **High Score Screen**
-   - Top scores display
-   - Score history

-5. **Special Modes**
-   - Unique gameplay variations
-   - Challenging scenarios

-## Technical Details

-- Built with Kotlin
-- Uses Jetpack Compose for UI
+## 🛠️ Tech Stack

+- **Kotlin** - Primary programming language
+- **Jetpack Compose** - Modern Android UI toolkit
+- **Material Design** - For consistent and beautiful UI components
+- **Hilt** - For dependency injection
-- MVVM architecture
+- **Android Architecture Components** - Following MVVM pattern

-- Clean code structure
-- Material Design 3 components
+## 🎯 Game Controls

+- Use the arrow buttons to control the snake's direction
+- The snake moves continuously in the selected direction
+- Collect food to grow longer
+- Avoid hitting the walls or the snake's own body

-## Getting Started
+## 🚀 Getting Started

 1. Clone the repository
 2. Open the project in Android Studio
-3. Build and run the app on an Android device or emulator
+3. Build and run the application on your Android device or emulator

-## Requirements
+## 📱 Requirements

-- Android Studio
+- Android 5.0 (API level 21) or higher
-- Android SDK
+- Android Studio Arctic Fox or newer
-- Kotlin
-- Gradle